dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 > The advent of multi-omic integration most benefits tumor-agnostic assays, as they have shown in recent assays.

+> As evidenced by the LUNAR-1 panel, tumor-agnostic assays gain the most benefits of the advent

 The study of whole genome methylation markers through techniques such as cfMeDIP-seq —which enables high resolution profiling at a relatively low cost when compared with bisulfite methods— is also starting to render insightful results.